wp-plugins/clickdesk-live-support-chat-plugin/readme.txt

 * Updated features like showing visitors in agent panel and enhanced webchat.
 * Webchat for Wordpress - Answer live chats directly from your wordpress dashboard.
 * New features include agent levels, live chat conferencing and visitor tracking.
+* Updated with new features like file transfers, click-to-translate.

 = 4.1 =
 * Release of new live chat customization options